 Alton was 25 years old when he received a mandatory life-without-parole sentence for conspiracy to traffic crack and powder cocaine, possession with intent to distribute crack cocaine, and use of a telephone to commit a drug crime.
-President Obama commuted Alton’s sentence on December 18, 2015, and he will be released in 2016.
+President Obama commuted Alton’s sentence on December 18, 2015, and he was released in 2016.

 “Alton has now been incarcerated for 22 years—he has lived inside the federal prison system for almost as long as he lived outside of it.”

 Alton Mills grew up in a rough part of Chicago, but he excelled at a time when many of his peers were struggling—he was a promising high school football star who had the support of a strong, loving two-parent household.
 But his life began to unravel in 1984, when Alton took a vicious hit to the knee during a game.
 The resulting injury was serious enough to end his football career before it even started.
 “That changed my whole outlook on life,” Alton says.

 The injury not only killed his dream of playing college, and perhaps one day professional football, but made him vulnerable on the streets.
 In his neighborhood at that time, he says, participating in sports was one of the few things that allowed young men a “pass” on being recruited into the drug trade.
 “There was a major drug war going on,” he says.
 “There were only three things you could do: play sports, be a mechanic, or sell drugs.”

 Alton says that once the shield of sports was gone from his life, he tried to stay above the fray for as long as he could.
 He worked for a while, but eventually lost his job and began associating with a bad crowd, in part for his own protection.